Five more rebel Maharashtra MLAs to fly out from Surat to Guwahati

-Even as most of the rebel Shiv Sena MLAs, including Maharashtra minister Eknath Shinde, were flown out to Guwahati in three chartered planes late Tuesday night, Independent MLA Chandrakant Patil landed in Surat Wednesday morning and was expected fly out with the rest of the MLAs to Assam, sources said.
+Even as most of the rebel Shiv Sena MLAs, including Maharashtra minister Eknath Shinde, were flown out to Guwahati in a SpiceJet chartered plane late Tuesday night, independent MLA Chandrakant Patil landed in Surat Wednesday morning and was expected fly out with the rest of the MLAs to Assam, sources said.

 When Patil reached Le Meridien Wednesday morning, where the MLAs were put up for a night with Shinde, Surat Municipal Corporation standing committee chairman and BJP leader Paresh Patel was accompanying him.